-With great shipwrecks, stunning walls, healthy coral reefs and some of the best shark diving in the world, diving in the Bahamas combines the best of the Atlantic Ocean with the Caribbean Sea.
+With incredible shipwrecks, stunning walls, healthy coral reefs and some of the most intimate and up-close shark diving in the world, the colossal Bahamas offers incredible diversity of diving expe...

 On colorful Barbados, the West Indies delight scuba divers.
 Turtle nesting grounds and barracuda on the hunt should not be passed up in these clear, tropical waters.